 My Experience as Gunner on Millennium Falcon: Smugglers Run

+I have now experienced all three positions on Millennium Falcon: Smugglers Run.
+Which is the best?
+It depends on what experience you want.
 When I first went, nobody in my group had ever ridden Smugglers Run yet, so we were all newbies.
 With this attraction you all need to work together.
 If I couldn’t be the Pilot (it’s the coolest job), I was happy to be a Gunner.
-It’s my understanding that they won’t allow young children to be the pilot.

 First of all, it’s exciting to be in the cockpit of the Millennium Falcon.
 However, the seats are placed in rows of two behind each other.
 I couldn’t see the control panel of the pilots, so for little kids, this may be a challenge.
 You can still see the screen and Tie Fighters being shot, etc.

 If you can see my Gunner instructions, it says, “Tap the square buttons to fire blasters; tap the round button to fire missiles.”
 When I was in there, I would hit both buttons, but honestly, I couldn’t see what I was hitting.
 So I just sat back and fired away, not really knowing my purpose.

 I think they’ve done some updates, because now as Gunner, you can hear Hondo Ohnaka telling you to hit the buttons and blast certain things.
 Gunner is actually quite fun!

 At the end Hondo Ohnaka gives you credits depending on the condition of your ship, so hopefully your ship isn’t too damaged!

 Being Engineer on Smugglers Run

 On another ride I was chosen as an Engineer, and like Gunner, it’s a lot of hitting buttons.
 Engineer can be a little boring, but it is what you make of it.